 Younique is NOT cruelty-free.
 They currently claim that they don’t test on animals, and neither do their manufacturers.
 However they can’t be considered a cruelty-free company.
 Here’s their animal testing statement before it was deleted:

-This means that Younique isn’t able to confirm that ther ingredients aren’t tested on animals, which is one of the big pillars of being a cruelty-free brand.
+This means that Younique isn't able to confirm that their ingredients aren't tested on animals, which is one of the big pillars of being a cruelty-free brand.
 Younique is also currently expanding to new markets, which could possibly include China.

 If you like Younique, take a look at my cruelty-free makeup guide here with over 100 cruelty-free brands to choose from!